If you need emergency assistance, you should know how to access emergency services both on campus and off campus.

 At UTSC, please see the U of T Scarborough Patrol web page for more information.

-At UTM, please see the WalkSafer web page for more information.
+At UTM, please see University of Toronto Mississauga's WalkSafer webpage for more information.

 Each U of T campus has a campus police service.
 In the case of a life-threatening emergency, you should always call 911 before calling your campus police.
 On each campus, urgent calls to the campus police can be made free of charge from any campus public (pay) telephone.